Gabriela Soukalová: Career

 The 2016/2017 season started in Östersund, Sweden on 27 November 2016, where she and her teammates took 7th place in the mixed relay.
 The 15 km race on 30 November 2016 brought a 17th place, but later on, on 3 December 2016, she took third place in the 7.5 km sprint, and the next day she showed even better results - winning the pursuit, showing an excellent performance both in skiing and shooting.
 The next medal (first place) was taken in a mass start race on December 18, 2016.

 On 21 December 2017 she became the first biathlete to be named Czech Sportsperson of the Year.
 Due to a leg injury she did not start in the 2017/2018 season, and later revealed that she will possibly not return to the World Cup ever again.
 On 28 May 2019 she announced her retirement.

+On 16 February 2024, Soukalová was introduced into the IBU Hall of Fame along with Magdalena Forsberg and Raphaël Poirée.

 Personal life

 She is the daughter of Gabriela Svobodová, a former cross-country skier, who won an Olympic silver medal in the 4 x 5 km relay at Sarajevo in 1984.
 Later, her mother helps as a personal trainer.

 In summer 2014, Soukalová started dating Czech professional badminton player Petr Koukal.
 They married on 13 May 2016, in the historic unfinished church in Panenský Týnec.
 They divorced in September or October 2020.

 In April 2018 she published her autobiography Jiná (meaning Different), in which she revealed a long history of eating disorders.

 In December 2020 Soukalová posed for Czech version of Playboy magazine and charity calendar.
 On 1 March 2021 Soukalová announced her pregnancy with her new partner Miloš Kadeřábek and return to her birth name.

+On 5 March 2024 in movie theatre Cinema City Slovanský dům, Prague premiered documentary about Soukalová named Gabriela Soukalová: Pravda se pořád vyplatí (Gabriela Soukalová: The truth always pays off) directed by Petr Větrovský.
+Soukalová sang duet with Štefan Margita named Teď budu mluvit já (Now I will speak) for her documentary.